marleysidapple/local-serverless/README.md

 - sls deploy

 The deployment will give the graphQL endpoint which frontend can consume by making use of apollo-angular or something like that.

+## Improvement To Do
+- Put query and mutation in its own file rather than having one big file.
+For e.g for users, have a query and mutation related to user in one file.